 You may penalise them financially.
 However, your projects will still remain incomplete or imperfect.
 No way can you estimate just what kind of losses you may have to suffer.
 The truth is, agencies would rather have their work done in time, rather than impose penalties on their vendors.

 Hertz paid Accenture $32 Billion for a website project that was never completed.

 To leverage the benefits of outsourcing you need to bear some hidden costs.
 Such as the time and energy you need to monitor.
 Whether the project is moving as per the agreed timeline.
 Is the vendor maintaining the quality standards specified?

-7. The biggest risk, of course, is security.
+7. The Biggest Risk, of course, is Security.

 With limited control over the project team, the security of all the company information you have to share with them will always remain at risk.
 Especially as you will have no direct control on how the vendors maintain their security.
 This disadvantage of outsourcing persists across various models of outsourcing.
 However, working on white label contracts with defined NDA and detailed documentation can assure you complete security of your crucial company information.

-The Dedicated Team Model is the Solution
+The Solution: Dedicated Team Model

 Quite clearly.
 Dedicated team model eliminates all the risks that the project-based model presents.
 You choose the team and retain full control over it.

 However, this model also retains the benefits of outsourcing.
 You get access to global talent and you pay only when the team works..No monthly paychecks to issue when the contract is over and there’s no work.